-Generic Name: Morphine Oral Solution (MORE feen)
+Generic name: Morphine Oral Solution (MOR feen)

 - This medicine is a strong pain drug that can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of morphine oral solution can lead to overdose and death.
 Talk with your doctor.